arrowarchive/Old-Arrowarchive/docs/review2.md

 # Game Review 2

-For my second game, I will be playing *Encodya*.
-Unfortunately, as of now, I am having a hard time finding a download link for the game, so if the game is unavailable, then my second choice will have to change.

-For now, this is all I have, so I hope it will suffice.
+For my second game, I will be playing *Inside the Void*.
+I'll play the game this week, but I don't know how long it is.
+It could be as short as *Aurore*, or it could be 12+ hours of content.
+For now, this is the general page, and I will be adding to this over time.

 [Game 1: *Aurore* >>>](https://github.com/arrowarchive/The-Arrowarchive/blob/master/docs/aurore.md)